 The CDB is dominated Port Jackson, consisting of the waters of Sydney Harbour, Middle Harbour, North Harbour and the Lane Cove and Parramatta River.
 There are permanent cruise ship terminals at the Overseas Passenger Terminal at Circular Quay, Sydney Cove and at the new White Bay Cruise Terminal at White Bay.

-White Bay and adjacent Glebe Island have been working ports since the mid-1800s, handling just about everything from timber and paper, coal, sugar and cement to cars and containers.
+White Bay and adjacent Glebe Island have been working ports since the mid-1800s, handling just about everything from timber, coal, containers, cement, and cars to sugar and paper.

 The streets of the CDB are lined with examples of historical as well as contemporary architecture.

 Watch the three-minute video with more Sydney impressions: